allenlin90/programmingLearning/javascript/nestJSTheCompleteDeveloperGuide/README.md

 ## 1.5.
 File Naming Convention
 1. NestJS have convention on naming its files.
 Besides, the controller and modules we just created can be separated into different files.
   <img src="./images/7-nestjs_naming_convention.png">
-2. We separate the code into `app.controller.ts` and `app.module.ts`
+2. We separate the code into `app.controller.ts` and `app.module.ts`.

   ```ts
   // src/app.controller.ts
   import { Controller, Get } from '@nestjs/common';